frederic-perez/AmE-dictionary/data/dictionary.md

 __fandom__ _n_ :two::hammer:
 __fang__ _n_ :pencil2::three::hammer: (fangs)
 __fannies__
 __fanny pack__ _n_ :two: A small pouch on a belt, for money and other valuables, worn round the waist or hips.
-The name "fanny pack" is derived from the way they were traditionally worn facing the rear above the buttocks, for which "fanny" is a slang term in the United States (a person’s buttocks). :es: riñonera
+The name “fanny pack” is derived from the way they were traditionally worn facing the rear above the buttocks, for which “fanny” is a slang term in the United States (a person’s buttocks). :es: riñonera
 __fantasize__ _v_
 __fantastic__ _adj_ :three::hammer::mega:
 __fantod__ _n_ :astonished: __1__ fantods __a__ A state of nervous irritability. __b__ Nervous movements caused by tension. __2__ An outburst of emotion; a fit.